isomerpages/moe-meridianpri/_useful-links/Learning Portals/Singapore Student Learning Space.md

 In rare cases, two or more students might share the same 10 characters.
 In such cases, their username may be affixed with a number, e.g. RACHE1234Z_01.

 If you are still not sure of your username, please approach your teacher.

+<p align="center"> <b>Alternatively, you may also login to SLS using MIMS ID and password. <br>This is also the preferred login method as it helps students <br>better manage their ICT account login details.</b></p>

+<p><b> Q2.
+My account has been locked.
+What should I do?</b></p>
+Your account will be locked if you try to log in with an incorrect password too many times.
+Please approach your teacher to unlock your account.